-NY Location TBD

-Poets were rock stars for a brief moment.
-It was the 1990’s and they touched the live nerve of popular culture.
-Not since the Beats banged their bongos had this proudly obscure art-form practiced by teenaged girls and goggled academics hit out like the super swing of a juiced-up baller into the stratosphere of a larger audience.
+Poets were rock stars.
+It was the 90’s and they touched the live nerve of popular culture.
+Not since the Beats banged their bongos had this proudly obscure art form practiced by teenage girls and goggled academics hit out like the super swing of a juiced-up baller into the stratosphere of a larger audience.
 At the center of this movement was Mike Tyler, a poet who wanted to bridge the gap between his heroes—Walt Whitman, Wallace Stevens and William Carlos Williams—and the direct, jagged, jaw-displacing punk rock rebellion of the music and performances he loved.